pragma-/pbot/doc/Admin.md

 #### Grouping capabilities
 Capabilities can be grouped together into a collection, which can then be applied to a user.
-Capability groups can containing nested groups.
+Capability groups can contain nested groups.

 In the [listing capabilities](#listing-capabilities) example, the `admin` capability is a group containing seven capabilities, including the `chanop` capability group which